cadburry6969/cad-headbag/ReadMe.md

-Headbag for QBCore Servers with most of the issues fixed.
+Headbag for QBCore Servers with durability (most of the issues are fixed)

 # Dependencies
 * qb-core